yatesco/seafile-docs/deploy/https_with_nginx.md

 ## Additional security settings for nginx (optional)

+### Force https on next visit

 Add the HSTS header.
 If you already visited the https version the next time your browser will directly visit the https site and not the http one.
 Prevent man-in-the-middle-attacks:
 ```nginx
 add_header Strict-Transport-Security "max-age=31536000; includeSubDomains" always;
 ```

+### Obuscate nginx version

 Disable exact server version in header.
 Prevent scans for vulnerable server.
 **This should be added to every server block, as it shall obfuscate the version of nginx.**
 ```nginx
 server_tokens off;
 ```

+## Test your server

+To check your configuration you can use the service from ssllabs: https://www.ssllabs.com/ssltest/index.html .